weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 7. Add lighting

 Lighting is incredibly important in any 3D scene.
-Because we used a mesh material, our globe won’t be affected by the lighting, but it’s useful when using other objects.
+Because we used a mesh material, our globe won’t be affected by the lighting, but it’s useful when modeling objects with other textures.
 For our lighting, we’ll be using a point light.
 A point light gets emitted from a single point in all directions.
 A common use case for pointlight is to replicate the light emitted from a bare lightbulb.

 The pointlight takes 4 parameters: color, intensity, distance, and decay.
 All the parameters are optional, with the default color being 0xFFFFFF.